-At 5-8, the Bears are thinking about next year and aregiving Kyle Orton a chance at quarterback.
+At 5-8, the Bears are thinking toward next year.
+They are giving Kyle Orton a chance at quarterback.

 Chargers QB Philip Rivers is usually pretty sharp at home.
 The Chargers are gaining momentum and it's unlikely they will suffer a letdown at home.
 Though two of their best defensive players -- Shawne Merriman and Luis Castillo -- are injured, the Chargers expect to win, clinch the AFC West title and then begin getting ready for the playoffs.

-5. Washington at N.Y.
-Giants: The Giants are one win from locking up a wild-card berth and certainly would love to share the moment with their fans.
+6. Washington at N.Y.
+Giants: -- The Giants are one win away from locking up a wild-card berth and certainly would love to share the moment with their fans.
 Give coach Tom Coughlin credit.
-If he gets the victory, it will mark the third straight season he has led the Giants to the playoffs.
+If he gets the victory, it will mark the third straight year he's led the Giants to the playoffs.

 The Redskins come to town refreshed after a tough two-week stretch in which they've dealt with the tragic death of safety Sean Taylor and the loss of quarterback Jason Campbell to a knee injury.
 Backup QB Todd Collins knows the offense, but he will be facing an aggressive defense that loves to blitz and bring pressure.
 Collins isn't as fleet of foot as Campbell and could have trouble against the rush.

-6. Arizona at New Orleans: The loser of this game can probably forget about the playoffs.
-The winner probably doesn't have much of a chance, either.
+7. Arizona at New Orleans: The loser of this game can probably forget about the playoffs even though the winner probably doesn't have much of a chance, either.
 The Cardinals are coming off a 21-point loss in Seattle that frustrated them.
 Quarterback Kurt Warner struggled with five interceptions and the running game never got going.